-There will be activities, keeper talks (at 11 a.m. and 1 p.m.) and up-close views of these colorful, charismatic and critically endangered birds at the Condors of the Columbia habitat, where visitors can learn what small actions we can take to create a better future for vultures and their habitats.
+There will be activities, keeper talks (at 11 a.m. and 1:30 p.m.) and up-close views of these colorful, charismatic and critically endangered birds at the Condors of the Columbia habitat, where visitors can learn what small actions we can take to create a better future for vultures and their habitats.
 We will be hosting education partners to come table in the Education Center NESt with a focus on conservation actions to help wild vultures.

 California condors, the largest land birds in North America with wingspans of nearly 10 feet, play key role in ecosystems by recycling nutrients and disposing of dead, disease-ridden animals.
 They are both a biological and a cultural indicator species that provide valuable information about the diverse communities that sustain them, including humans' own creative capacity to give back to and support natural ecosystems.

 Known to some indigenous peoples as "thunderbirds," they have long been revered by humans, but a confluence of pressures during the first half of the 20th century nearly drove them to extinction.

 Condors were one of the original animals included in the 1973 Endangered Species Act.
 By 1987, only 22 remained in the wild, and all were brought under human care to save the species.
 The threats they face include lead poisoning, DDT and microtrash; the Oregon Zoo aims to educate hunters about non-lead ammunition.